NeoContract White Paper

 In 2008, a man under the name of Satoshi Nakamoto released Bitcoin, and outlined the foundational concepts of a blockchain.
 Within the Bitcoin blockchain, Nakamoto uses a set of scripting languages to help users gain more flexibility in controlling their personal accounts and the transfer process, which eventually became the embryonic form of a chain-based, smart contract system.

 In 2014, a teenager called Vitalik Buterin released Ethereum, which provides a chain-based, Turing-complete, smart contract system that can be used to create a variety of decentralized blockchain applications.

-This article will introduce features of NeoContract and explore non-technical details.
+This article introduces features of NeoContract and explores non-technical details.
 Please refer to the technical documentation for technical details: docs.neo.org.

 If a program is running on different computers, or at different times on the same computer, the behavior of the program is deterministic if the same input is guaranteed to produce the same output, and vice versa.

 Blockchain is a multi-party storage, and computational method, where the data within this distributed system is the result of reliable calculations, that cannot be tampered with.
 Smart contracts operate within the multi-node, distributed blockchain network.
 If a smart contract is non-deterministic, the results of different nodes may be inconsistent.
 As a result, consensus between the nodes cannot be reached, and the network becomes stagnant.
 Therefore, in the design of a smart contract system, there is a need to rule out any factors which may lead to non-deterministic behavior.